 3. Never stop hiring sales reps.

-Nick Mehta of Gainsight made this point well, as a key learning from his first SaaS company to his second.
+Nick Mehta of Gainsight made this point well in the early days of SaaS, as a key learning from his first SaaS company to his second.
 If you don’t constantly hire reps, you’ll never grow the top line as fast as you could.
 You need to Always Be Hiring Sales Reps.
 Once you have an engine going, have faith.
 Have faith they’ll generate and close the leads.
 And they will — if they’re great.
 If your sales team is understaffed, you’ll leave money on the table.
 A little overstaffed is better.
 Do that, and you’ve got a chance to exceed your current plan.

 4. Give your team whatever “air cover” it needs.
-Period.
-Now.
+Not Later — Now.

 Your sales team needs help.
 They need to specialize.
 Your closers need to be closers.
 Your head of sales shouldn’t be doing marketing, or customer success, or anything else but sales.
 So if you don’t have a great VP of Marketing, hire one.
 If your prospects haven’t heard enough about your company, get on the road.
 Buy a billboard.
 Get better PR.
 Do more retargeting, more campaigns, more joint marketing.
 Build deeper partnerships.
 Do it all, or as much as you can, to give your team air cover.
 They’ll close more deals this way, and they’ll beat your plan.
 They need it.
 Are you doing the very best possible here?
 No. No one is.
 That’s why even Parker Conrad of Zenefits was on Salesforce Live, even with that amazing 2014. 🙂 Because he knew he could do even better by getting the word out even more, by providing more air cover.

 5. Top whomever needs to be topped.
 Stop underhiring.